nushell/nushell/README.md

 /> exit
 ```

-The second container is a bit smaller, if size is important to you.
+The second container is a bit smaller, if the size is important to you.

 ## Packaging status